-Does the use of sustained (> one second duration) lung inflations compared to standard inflations (≤ one second) improve survival and other important outcomes in newly born infants receiving resuscitation at birth?
+Does the use of prolonged (or sustained, > 1 second duration) lung inflation rather than standard inflations (≤ 1 second) improve survival and other important outcomes among newly born babies receiving resuscitation at birth?

-At birth, human lungs are filled with fluid which must be replaced by air for infants to breathe properly.
-Some infants have difficulty in establishing effective breathing at birth and one in every 20 to 30 newborns receive help to do so.
-A variety of devices are used to help infants begin their normal breathing.
-Some of these devices allow the caregivers to give long (or sustained) inflations.
-These sustained inflations may help inflate the lungs and keep the lungs inflated better than if they are not used.
+At birth, the lungs are filled with fluid, which must be replaced by air for babies to breathe properly.
+Some babies have difficulty establishing effective breathing at birth, and 1 in every 20 to 30 babies receives help to do so.
+A variety of devices are used to help babies begin normal breathing.
+Some of these devices allow caregivers to give long (or sustained) inflations.
+These sustained inflations may help inflate the lungs and may keep the lungs inflated better than if they are not used.

-At birth, infants' lungs are fluid-filled; this fluid must be replaced by air to allow for effective breathing.
+At birth, infants' lungs are fluid-filled.
+For newborns to have a successful transition, this fluid must be replaced by air to enable effective breathing.
 Some infants are judged to have inadequate breathing at birth and are resuscitated with positive pressure ventilation (PPV).
-Giving prolonged (sustained) inflations at the start of PPV may help clear lung fluid and establish gas volume in the lungs.
+Giving prolonged (sustained) inflations at the start of PPV may help clear lung fluid and establish gas volume within the lungs.

-To assess the efficacy of initial sustained (> one second duration) lung inflation compared to standard inflations (≤ one second) in newly born infants receiving resuscitation with intermittent PPV.
+To assess the efficacy of an initial sustained (> 1 second duration) lung inflation versus standard inflations (≤ 1 second) in newly born infants receiving resuscitation with intermittent PPV.

-Randomised controlled trials (RCTs) and quasi-RCTs comparing giving initial sustained lung inflations (SLI) vs. standard inflations to infants receiving resuscitation with PPV at birth.
+Randomised controlled trials (RCTs) and quasi-RCTs comparing initial sustained lung inflation (SLI) versus standard inflations given to infants receiving resuscitation with PPV at birth.